mantidproject/www.mantidproject.org/source/installation/condafaq.rst

 404 error when trying to install
 ################################

-Mantid is available through `conda-forge`.
-To access the Mantid channel please check your `.condarc` file.
+Mantid's dependencies are all available through `conda-forge`.
+To access this channel please check your `.condarc` file.
 It should contain the following

 .. code-block:: sh